jamespfennell/apportionment/README.md

 Moreover, with an additional assignment of two seats per State and three for the District of Columbia,
     this method also determines the apportionment of the US Electoral College.

-The program takes an input CSV containing populations and By default, the program runs like a classic Unix utility,
+The program takes an input CSV containing populations and outputs a CSV containing apportionments:
-    reading an input CSV containing populations from stdin, and printing an output CSV containing apportionments to stdout:

-    cat 2010_populations.csv | apportionment > 2010_apportionment.csv

-It can also be run like a regular program with input and output files specified:

-    apportionment -i 2010_populations.csv -o 2010_apportionment.csv
+    apportionment --input data/2010_census_data.csv --state-column state --pop-column pop_total

-The input CSV must have two columns, the first containing the names of the entities amongst which seats are being apportioned,
+The input CSV must have two columns, one containing the names of the states
+     amongst which seats are being apportioned,
     and the second the associated populations.
+These two columns may be specified by name as above; if names are ommited,
+    the first and second column are used respectively.

 The output CSV, by default, contains the names and the apportionments assuming 435 seats
     (i.e., the number of seats in the US House).
 The number of seats to apportion can be changed using the `--min` and `--max` arguments;